M-Patek/Market-Knowledge/Phoenix_project/runbook.md

 Check the status page of the data provider's website.

 Mitigation: The system is designed with a fallback and circuit breaker mechanism.
 It will automatically try the next provider in the priority list.
-If all providers fail for a ticker, it will be excluded from that day's run.

 Issue: Pydantic validation error on startup.

-Diagnosis: The config.yaml file has an invalid value or a missing required field.
+Diagnosis: The config/system.yaml file has an invalid value or a missing required field.

 Response:

 Carefully read the error message in the console.
 It will specify which field is incorrect (e.g., end_date must be strictly after start_date).

-Correct the specified field in config.yaml and re-run the script.
+Correct the specified field in config/system.yaml and re-run the script.

-Issue: AI analysis is not working.
+Issue: AI analysis is not working (e.g., gemini_pool errors).

 Diagnosis: There may be an issue with the AI model API key, the prompt templates, or the network connection.